zaiisao/Documentation/en/Interactive Broadcast/join_live_windows.md

 ```

 ## Next Steps
-You are now in the channel and can start a live broadcast with the following step:
+You are in the channel and can start a live broadcast with the following step:

 - [Switch the Client Role](../../en/Interactive%20Broadcast/role_windows.md)
 - [Publish and Subscribe to Streams](../../en/Interactive%20Broadcast/publish_windows_live.md)